openPMD/openPMD-standard/EXT_SpeciesType.md

 - `SpeciesType`
   - type: *(string)*
-  - scope: *recommended*
+  - scope: *optional*
-  - description: particle species in this record, semicolon-separated list
+  - description: particle species in this record.
+If there are multiple species to be specified, they can be specified using a semicolon separated list.
   - allowed values:
     - *see the lists below* and additionally
     - `other` if none of the ones below applies, user are free to append a